TLS Certificates

 The process to use production certificates is similar to test certificates, but they need to be prepared differently.

-For the key, you use the private key that you generated when you created a CSR referenced in generating a private key and csr.
+For the key, you use the private key that you generated when you created a CSR.

-- 1st – your signed certificate from Kyrio
+- 1st – your signed certificate from Eonti

-- 2nd – append the contents of Open ADR Alliance RSA VEN (Client) CA0002 Certificate
+- 2nd – append the contents of the intermediate certificate

-- 3rd – append the contents of Open ADR Alliance RSA Root CA Certificate
+- 3rd – append the contents of production root certificate

-However, the files get downloaded as .csr files, so before appending you need to convert them into .pem.
+If the files get downloaded as .csr files, before appending you need to convert them into .pem.
 You should be able to do so using openssl

 with the command line: